Igor1101/THUNDERSTORM/CONTRIBUTING.md

 ### Standards, used in THUNDERSTORM kernel
 * use tab = 2 spaces
 * snake case is much more preferred
-* Allman \ BSD indentation style, or linux kernel style.
-(But Allman \ BSD is prefered and much easier).
+* linux kernel style indentation
 * The use of ["The power of ten rules"](http://spinroot.com/gerard/pdf/P10.pdf) is prefered(if possible).